 Sodium cromoglicate is poorly absorbed both from the eye and from the gastrointestinal tract.

-In vitro and in vivo animal studies have shown that Sodium cromoglicate inhibits the degranulation of sensitised mast cells which normally occurs after exposure to allergens and thereby prevents the release of histamine and various membrane derived mediators from the mast cell.
+In vitro and in vivo animal studies have shown that Sodium cromoglicate inhibits the degranulation of sensitised mast cells which occurs after exposure to specific antigens.
+Sodium cromoglicate acts by inhibiting the release of histamine and various membrane derived mediators from the mast cell.

 Pre-clinical safety data does not add anything of further significance to the prescriber.